wadelu78/SimpleMap/README.md

 The data source comes from the OpenStreetMap project, it is the area of Bruegge in Belgium. https://download.bbbike.org/osm/bbbike/Bruegge/

-The data is converted to Mid/Mif file using QGIS https://qgis.org/en/site/ because it is a plain text file format, appropriate for an example program.
+The data is converted to Mid/Mif files using QGIS https://qgis.org/en/site/ because the Mid/Mif format is a plain text file format, appropriate for an example program.

 When compiling the program, please modify the file path to the place where you put the sample data files.